 - The resume objective is a thing of the past.
 Instead, lead off with a professional summary, which is a concise description of the skills and experience you bring to the table.
 It should grab the reader and encourage him or her to pay attention.

 - Update your skills section to include any new skills you’ve acquired.
-This is an excellent place to work in keywords that recruiters (and screening bots) are specifically looking for, and you can tailor your skills section to reflect a particular job description.
-This means you may have as many versions of your resume as jobs you apply for (it’s well worth your efforts to customize each one).
+This is an excellent place to work in keywords that recruiters (and Applicant Tracking Systems) are specifically looking for, and you should tailor your skills section to reflect a particular job description.
+This means you may have as many versions of your resume as jobs you apply for.
+It’s well worth your efforts to customize each one.

 - Be specific and provide measurable successes whenever possible.

 - Save your resume as a PDF, naming it your first and last name + resume so that it’s easy to identify as yours.

 - Finally, ask a friend to proofread your resume, looking for typos or other mistakes you might have missed.
 Ask what your resume emphasized most, and be sure it’s what you intend.